Home » Symptoms » Dog Symptoms A-Z » Pain Response when Touching Ear

 Basics and possible causes

 Injuries, such as scratches or cuts on the ear, can also cause pain.
-These can result from fights with other animals or from scratching due to itching.
+These can result from fights with other animals or from scratching due to Itching.
 Tumors or polyps in the ear area can also lead to pain.

 Occasionally, systemic diseases that cause inflammatory conditions in the body can also affect the ears.
 Autoimmune diseasesAutoimmune diseases are conditions in which the immune system mistakenly attacks the body's own cells or tissues as if they were foreign substances.
-Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. or hormonal disorders such as hypothyroidism are examples of this and should be considered in chronicChronic refers to a condition or disease that is long-lasting or permanent.
+Examples in dogs and cats include autoimmune hemolytic anemia and systemic lupus erythematosus. or hormonal disorders like hypothyroidism are examples of this and should be considered in cases of chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or persistentPersistent means lasting or continuing for an extended period.
 In veterinary medicine, it can refer to chronic diseases or symptoms that do not subside. ear problems.

 Typical accompanying symptoms